Space Engineering Student Heads to Belgium for a Crash Course in Space Law

 “I have always said that Lassonde’s main strength lies in its people,” remarks Talebi.
 “Students are lucky enough to work alongside professors who are extremely knowledgeable and care about our future careers.”

 Talebi recognizes the interdisciplinary nature of space missions and understands the need for an international legal framework to govern the activities between the people of different disciplines and countries working together.

-“This course offers an in-depth view in this topic, which would prove essential for me and my pursuit of a career in space industry,” Talebi notes.
+“This course offers an in-depth view on this topic, which would prove essential for me and my pursuit of a career in the space industry,” Talebi notes.